sp2728/WSD-Mini-Project-1/gitCommands.md

 Forking a repository will copy the main data such as files and code.
 Issues, branches, pull requests and other features, however, will not copy over to your fork.

+## 4. Branch

+Git Branches plays crucial role in your daily development process.

+In GitHub, they are basically pointers which reflect snapshots of your changes.
+Whenever you add a new feature, you can just create new branch to enclose your changes.

+This prevents your code to get merged with main code base.
+Master is default branch in github.

+The git branch command lets you create, list, rename, and delete branches.

+Branches help you organize the workflow of organization more efficiently and rather effortlessly.

+You can create new branch in github by using following command : git branch <branch_name>

+Below is Image Screenshot which describes the creation of branch workflow :